JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 - **Soft-operator flavor search.** One fixed flavor per operator today (ripple adder, shift-add multiplier, subtract comparator); the library ships several, and which one decomposes best is a second search axis.
-- **Cross-unit register sharing under a timing model.** Today registers merge only within one producing unit, because merging across units puts a multiplexer in front of a flip-flop and cost the donut example 5 MHz.
-With a per-path timing estimate the safe cases could be taken.
-The enabling pieces are in place: the writeback is already factored as {write-enable table + source}, so a multi-source register needs only a source multiplexer (the same measured `make_operand_mux` shape) in front of it, `ESTIMATE_SCHEDULE_AREA` already carries the term that prices one, and codegen raises a named error rather than mis-generating if the allocator ever hands it a multi-source register.
+- **Globally optimal register/mux binding.** Cross-unit sharing now makes each local merge only when FF area beats the incremental writeback mux and its delay fits the state budget.
+The allocator is still a deterministic greedy left-edge pass, not a global weighted matching across all free intervals;
+  such a solver could sometimes choose a different set of merges with fewer total mux inputs.
 - **A max() chain fit.** The delay model sums a state's operation chain and its operand multiplexers.
 For the multiplexer that is not quite right: its select and its data arrive on independent paths, so the truth is `max(sel_path, data_path) + mux_delay`.
 Modelling that is what would let `CTL_LUT_DU` be charged honestly instead of pinned at 0.
-- **A ROM primitive.** Constant tables are built today as a constant local array read at a variable index, which elaborates to a full selection tree and only becomes cheap once synthesis folds the constants.
+- **A ROM/SRAM primitive.** Constant tables are built today as a constant local array read at a variable index, which elaborates to a full selection tree and only becomes cheap once synthesis folds the constants.
 It works (the whole v3 control path depends on it) but the internal delay model prices the unfolded tree — a 5-entry table estimates at 4.8 ns where the module it sits in measures 1.9 ns.
 Harmless inside an AUTOFSM, whose delay is one measured whole-module number, but a real ROM/table primitive with its own cost model would make the idiom usable in ordinary designs.
+Likewise, a sufficiently large register file or lookup table could eventually map to SRAM, but no latchup-compatible inferred SRAM primitive exists in this flow yet; treating an ordinary array as one today only produces combinational logic.
 - **A latent bit-slice bug in deeply-opened schedules.** Rescheduling the donut design under a tightened budget produces a 412-operation, 131-state plan whose generated source fails to elaborate: *"Bit index [14:14] out of range for